Gori State Teaching University: History

-The Transcaucasian Teachers Seminary opened in Gori on 12 September 1876, which gave many well-known teachers to Georgia, including Vazha-Pshavela, Mikheil Tsinamdzgvrishvili, Ia Kargareteli, etc.
+The Transcaucasian Teachers Seminary opened in Gori on 12 September 1876, and trained many well-known teachers and public figures of Georgia, including Vazha-Pshavela, Mikheil Tsinamdzgvrishvili, Ia Kargareteli, and others more.

 In August 1935, the university was opened as a two-year teaching institute, which in 1939 was reestablished as the Gori State Pedagogical Institute with four-year studies.
 The institute was named after the Georgian poet Nikoloz Baratashvili.
 In 1985, as a result of reorganization of the Gori N. Baratashvili State Pedagogical Institute, the Gori State Economic Institute, renamed in 1997 as Gori State Economic-Humanitarian Institute, was established.
 On 16 July 1999 the mentioned institution received university status.

 The Tskhinvali State Pedagogic Institute was established in 1932 with one faculty: agro-biologic.
 In the following years, new faculties were added.
 Gradually it grew into an educational, scientific and cultural center.
 Since its foundation, the institute has had support from Georgian scientists.

 After the Georgian-Ossetian conflict, 1991, Tskhinvali State Pedagogic Institute continued functioning in Gori city.
 Despite poor logistics the institute personnel kept the appropriate level of teaching process.
 On 16 June 2000 Tskhinvali State Pedagogical Institute received university status.

 The above-mentioned institutions have over the years employed such distinguished scientists and public figures as George Akhvlediani, E. Metreveli, Arnold Chikobava, T. Uturgaidze, G. Zhordania, Zurab Sarjveladze, S. Gachechiladze, S. Khutsishvili, V. Topuria, Sergi Makalatia, G. Merkviladze, David Tevzadze, etc.